alexminnaar/alexminnaar.github.io/_posts/2019-07-04-reinforcement-learning-notes-pt3-td-learning.md

 <h2><font size="5">Q-Learning (Off-Policy TD Learning)</font></h2>

-Recall the for off-policy methods, the value function for a given policy is learned by following a different policy.
+Recall that for off-policy methods, the value function for a given policy is learned by following a different policy.
 The Q-learning update function is

 $$Q(s_t,a_t) \leftarrow Q(s_t,a_t) + \alpha [r_{t+1} + \gamma \max_aQ(s_{t+1},a) - Q(s_t,a_t)]$$